 - enable early years educators to develop high levels of competence in working with children's musical ideas

-The adults explore and draw out key interests and dispositions of the children, creating new opportunities and contexts for musical exploration and expression.
-The children explore musical ideas using a wide variety of instruments and materials, their bodies and their voices.
+the adults to explore and draw out key interests and dispositions of the children, creating new opportunities and contexts for musical exploration and expression;

-Each group works towards a co-constructed composition to be shared and celebrated at the end of the project.
-Parents are encouraged to exchange knowledge, thoughts and ideas as the work progresses, and are kept informed of the children's work through letters, meetings and project sharing sessions.
+Each group worked towards a co-constructed composition to be shared and celebrated at the end of the project.
+Parents were encouraged to exchange knowledge, thoughts and ideas as the work progressed, and were kept informed of the children's work through letters, meetings and project sharing sessions.

-The learning of the children and the adults is made visible to a wider audience through professional development activities such as meetings, project celebration events and conferences.
+The learning of the children and the adults was made visible to a wider audience through professional development activities such as meetings, project celebration events and conferences.

 Review and Development Project